 Karen J Spurrier, Ph.D.

-She now adds a professional family law mediation service to that portfolio achieving 86% in her final international accreditation exam with ADR International.
-To read more about the services she offers
+She now adds a professional family law mediation service to that portfolio.
+She is accredited with both ADR International and the South African Association of Mediators (SAAM).
+To read more about the services she offers please have a look around the site.